What is a Digital Nomad Visa?

 Digital Nomad Visa Eligibility Criteria

-- You must have a job that you can do from anywhere in the world for a company registered elsewhere but not located in the host country.
-In most cases, people apply as freelance or consulting services workers, but it can also be through an employer registered abroad.
+- Have a job you can do from anywhere in the world for a company registered elsewhere but not located in the host country.

 Digital Nomad Visa Required Documents